France: Four migrants drown in English Channel – DW – 07/12/2024

 The spokesperson went on to say that efforts were underway to "smash the people smuggling gangs responsible for this trade" and that a new Border Security Command was being established "to bring together our intelligence and enforcement agencies."

-They would be equipped with:new counter-terror-style powers, the UK Home Office said in a statement.
+They would be equipped with new counter-terror-style powers, the UK Home Office said.

 kb/sms (AFP, Reuters)